 How can this be the case?
-We have had tonnes of experts tell us that gluten is inherently inflammatory, that it triggers weight gain, and that it causes blood sugar problems.
-In fact, we have been told that gluten is pretty well evil, all around.
+We have had tonnes of experts tell us that gluten is inherently inflammatory.
+That it triggers weight gain, and that it causes blood sugar problems.
+In fact, we’re told that gluten is pretty well evil, all around.

 Key Insight: At any point in time, 20 – 30% of the population of the United States may be choosing to avoid gluten.
 With large numbers like that, it begs the question: Is avoiding gluten the right choice for everyone’s health?

 Some of the key ideas underpinning the “gluten-free movement” include what we might call “molecular mimicry.”
-This is an argument that suggests gluten mimics certain pathogens and causes the immune system to begin attacking itself.
+This is an argument that suggests gluten mimics pathogens and causes the immune system to attack itself.

 Bottom Line: Sometimes stories have greater weight, emotionally, than hard evidence.
-What I want you to know is that I think the same thing is happening when it comes to this “gluten-free moment” in history.
-Let me tell you more about why.
+I think the same thing is happening when it comes to this “gluten-free moment” in history.
+Let me tell you why.

 My Experience With Gluten

-The thinking goes that someone may well be less likely to have as many flour-based products, in general.
-In which case they might have a better glycemic response and better blood sugar regulation.
-Even though I might not have been convinced that gluten was harmful, I did think that “going gluten-free” would result in net positive effects in one’s overall diet.
+The thinking goes that someone may be less likely to have as many flour-based products.
+In which case they might have a better glycemic response (and better blood sugar regulation).

 Once gluten-free diets got a lot of traction, the studies started rolling in.
 The first studies performed concerned obesity, something we knew about in those who had celiac disease, but where science knew little about those who did not.